 “Thank you,” because the first response of our hearts should be that of gratitude.

-So while I’m confident that God longs for us to talk with Him, it should always be from a place of submission and gratitude.
+So while I’m confident that God longs for us to talk with Him, it should always be from a place of obedience and gratitude.